 Place in your oven, slightly covered, and cook 2 1/2 – 3 hours.
 I made my yummy Irish Soda Bread earlier in the day, so when the stew was done and lout, I simply placed my pre-cut slices slathered with BUTTER onto a cooking sheet and placed that in the oven while I laddled the stew into bowls, garnished with a bit of fresh parsley, sprinkled with a little more fresh cracked pepper and a bit of thyme.
 YUM!
 I hope you enjoy!

-- 2 pounds boneless chuck roast, trimmed and cut into 1 1/2-inch cubes – 2 medium-sized brown onions, chopped
+- 2 lbs boneless chuck roast trimmed and cut into 1½-inch cubes

 - 4 cups beef broth

 - Salt and Pepper to Taste

 - Adjust oven rack to lower-middle position and preheat oven to 325°F.

 - Pat dry beef and season with pepper and salt.

 - Heat olive oil in a Dutch oven over medium-high heat.
 Sear beef on all sides in small batches until browned all over.
 Remove to plate covered with paper towels until completed.

 - Add onion and garlic to the pan juices; sauté until soft and transparent.
 Add carrots and potatoes and cook for another 2 minutes.
 Stir the flour into the vegetables in the pan, coating them evenly.
 Cook, stirring occasionally, for another 2 minutes.

 - Pour in the Guinness; mix well until flour is dissolved, then add tomato paste, brown sugar, beef broth and thyme, scraping up those yummy brown bits on the bottom of the pot with your wooden spoon.
 It should come to a simmer quickly and cook until slightly thickened (3-5 minutes).